postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/managing-apis.md

 You can discuss your APIs with collaborators in the Postman app or [web dashboard](https://app.getpostman.com), keeping the conversation in context and available to other stakeholders.
 Anyone with access can comment, and comments will be visible in both the app and the dashboard.

-To leave a comment on an API using the Postman app, open __APIs__ in the left sidebar and select the API select the API you want to comment on.
+To leave a comment on an API using the Postman app, open __APIs__ in the left sidebar and select the API you want to comment on.
 Click **Comments** at the top-right, enter your comment, and **Add comment** to publish it.

 [![api comment app](https://user-images.githubusercontent.com/5029719/69900530-6a5b8580-136c-11ea-9834-e5f8eee85ce7.gif)](https://user-images.githubusercontent.com/5029719/69900530-6a5b8580-136c-11ea-9834-e5f8eee85ce7.gif)